 Stacy Caprio, Founder, Growth Marketing → www.acceleratedgrowthmarketing.com

-A website optimized for eCommerce SEO will help any eCommerce business long term, even if it takes a while to get there.
+Optimizing for eCommerce SEO will help any eCommerce business long term, even if it takes a while to get there.
 There's no reason not to set up your eCommerce site well from the start so it has a chance to receive organic traffic later on.
+Use a keyword tool like UberSuggest (made by Neil Patel) or Ahrefs, or SEMrush to find the top keywords you should rank for.
+Then optimize your content for those keywords and use backlinking strategies to get more traffic.

 A non-obvious paid media technique I've seen get a great ROI is bidding super low on platform-specific ads.
 For example, this would mean running super specific Amazon or other platform-specific ads, ie where you're selling your product, and bidding as low as you can to still get impressions, which can be $.01 to $.2 or whatever cost makes sense for your niche.
 I've seen these super low bid, super specific platform ads get huge ROIs when you target very specific low competition areas.